p-tricky/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * validation set accuracy of 94.8
 * test set accuracy of 93.5

-My model is based on the LeNet architecture that was suggested in the course material.
+My initial model was based on the LeNet architecture that was suggested in the course material.
 The architecture worked pretty well out of the gate.
-I added dropout layers to prevent overfitting.
-With dropout layers I was able to train for more epochs and get a better validation accuracy result.
+I was able to get 92% accuracy on the validation set right away.
+To improve performance I added to dropout layers, one between each fully connected layer.
+The dropout layers reduced overfitting and improved the validation accuracy to the 94-96% range.
+Most of the hyperparameters worked pretty well the values recommended in course lectures.
+I played around with the learning rate, dropout rate, and the loss function but ended up getting the best performance with the course recommended values.

 ###Test a Model on New Images